 All total, this project is calculated to generate approximately 20,000 vehicle trips on a Friday and 22,000 vehicle trips on a Saturday.
-The DEIR estimated that 8% of all site generated traffic could utilize the North End and Memorial Bridges to access the proposed development which would result in transportation impacts to roadways in West Springfield.
+The DEIR estimated that 8% of all site generate traffic could utilize the North End and Memorial Bridges to access the proposed development.
 As part of their draft mitigation proposal included in the DEIR, the project proponent proposed signal timing modifications to the intersection of Memorial Avenue with Union Street as well as the intersection of Park Avenue and Park Street with Union Street and Elm Street.

 Given the close proximity of the proposed development to the study area, it will be important to monitor existing transportation conditions in the City of West Springfield in order to determine the true impact of the development on the existing transportation system.
 An independent review of the proposed development by a private consulting firm has noted to high potential for pedestrian demand to access the proposed site via the Memorial Rotary and Bridge.
-The seasonal impact of traffic associated with the Big E and the potential for the location of overflow parking for the casino in West Springfield were also identified as potential areas of concern.
+The seasonal impact of traffic associated with the Big E and the potential for the location of overflow parking in West Springfield were also identified as potential areas of concern.

 The City of West Springfield was designated as a "Surrounding Community" by the proposed MGM Casino as part of the Massachusetts Expanded Gaming Act.
-"Surrounding Community" has been defined as a municipality which is likely to experience impacts from the development or operation of a gaming establishment.
 Recently, the city was successful in their arbitration case for annual mitigation payments and money to offset the reconstruction of Memorial Avenue.
-While the license has not yet been issued for this proposed development, it will be important to continue to plan for the future impacts of this development on the Merrick and Memorial neighborhoods.
+While the permit has not yet been issued for this proposed development, it will be important to continue to plan for the future impacts of this development on the Merrick and Memorial neighborhoods.